Moesif/moesif-ethereum-js-example/README.md

 ## How we created this example

-This repo is based on the [Truffle Framework](http://truffleframework.com/), and one of the standard starting kit [Truffle React Box](http://truffleframework.com/boxes/react).
-Although the Moesif integration itself do not depend on react.
+This repo is based on the [Truffle Framework](http://truffleframework.com/), and one of the standard starting kits: [Truffle React Box](http://truffleframework.com/boxes/react).
+Although Moesif integration itself do not depend on React.

 We followed these steps to create this example: